KissLog-net/KissLog.Documentation/source/on-premises/installation/docker/index.rst

 .. admonition:: Download Docker files
    :class: note

-   Full working example of the files above can also be download from `here <https://kisslog.net/Overview/OnPremises>`_.
+   Full working example of the files above can be found on https://github.com/KissLog-net/KissLog-server.

 KissLog.Frontend will read the configuration options from ``KissLog_Docker\frontend.KissLog.json``.